LeonardoRamos/node-generic-rest-api/README.md

 ## Setting up

 To test the project locally, simply clone the repository and import into any IDE you may prefer.
-After that, you will need to run `npm install` and then run `yarn start`.
+After that, you will need to run `npm install`, after that, run `npm install --global yarn` and then run `yarn start`.

 ## API